jlewi/notes/golang/viper.md

 ```
 func InitViper(cmd *cobra.Command) error {
+	// TODO: I think you want to set any defaults.

 	viper.SetEnvPrefix("kubedr")
 	viper.SetConfigName("config")        // name of config file (without extension)
 	viper.AddConfigPath("$HOME/.kubedr") // adding home directory as first search path
 	viper.AutomaticEnv()                 // read in environment variables that match

 	// Bind to the command line flag if it was specified.
+	// N.B.
+I think the key name can be a dotted name if you want to store the key in a nested dictionary
+	// when serializing to a file.
 	if err := viper.BindPFlag(ConfigFlagName, cmd.Flags().Lookup(ConfigFlagName)); err != nil {
 		return err
 	}